docker-hy/docker-hy.github.io/data/part-2/section-1.md

 ---
 path: '/part-2/1-migrating-to-docker-compose'
-title: 'Migrating to docker compose'
+title: 'Migrating to Docker Compose'
 hidden: false
 ---

 Even with a simple image, we've already been dealing with plenty of command line options in both building, pushing and running the image.

-Next we will switch to a tool called docker-compose to manage these.
+Next we will switch to a tool called [Docker Compose](https://docs.docker.com/compose/) to manage these.
+Docker Compose used to be a separate tool but now it is integrated to Docker and can be used like the rest of the Docker commands.

-docker-compose is designed to simplify running multi-container applications to using a single command.
+Docker Compose is designed to simplify running multi-container applications to using a single command.

-In the folder where we have our Dockerfile with the following content:
+Assume that we are in the folder where we have our Dockerfile with the following content:

 ```dockerfile
 FROM ubuntu:18.04